This story is set during Order of the Phoenix and after the end of the Yu-gi-oh series.

 Yugi glared at the transparent being next to him.
 "Sounds familiar?"

-Atem draw a deep breathe and his scarlet eyes widened. /Yugi!/ Atem was quiet for a while, trying to come up with a good reply. /Yes, you are right.
+Atem drew a deep breath and his scarlet eyes widened. /Yugi!/ Atem was quiet for a while, trying to come up with a good reply. /Yes, you are right.
 That was me, but it was your light that guided me back to the right track.
 But as you are now, you wouldn't have; you would have made it worse.
 You are not a light anymore./

 Yugi sighed and looked suddenly much more like the person Atem had known before the massacre than he had for months.
 "I know.
 But you were a good person; otherwise, why would you otherwise have sacrificed yourself to save your people?"